Skip to content

 Callback code settles the future; the routine waits for the same result with wait(...).

-Many promise-based APIs already accept an AbortSignal. abortSignal(...) returns one registered with the current scope.
+Many Promise-based APIs already accept an AbortSignal. abortSignal(...) returns one registered with the current scope.

 import { abortSignal, until } from "@shajara/host";